tumelo-maja/pizza_order_cli/README.md

   **Acceptance Criteria:**
     - Order summary is displayed after all selections have been made
-    - On confirmation, user can submit their order and receive success feeback and expected ready time.
+    - On confirmation, user can submit their order and receive success feedback and expected ready time.
     - Order summary is displayed including generated order number, counts of items ordered and total cost
     - User input is validated and any invalid entries are handle with an informative feedback and guide to resolve them

   **Tasks:**
     - Add code to connect to google sheets to add new order
-    - Display order summary including ordered items, total costs and cacalculated ready by time
+    - Display order summary including ordered items, total costs and calculated ready by time
     - Display generated order number to be used for tracking the order.
 Prompt user return to home page.
-    - Add code to validate user input and provide feeback for invalid entries while allowing user to resubmit the correct input
+    - Add code to validate user input and provide feedback for invalid entries while allowing user to resubmit the correct input

 - **Track Existing Order (must-have)**